What is a Request for

 policies especially in relation to the Buy Local Policy

 requirements, where applicable.
 Any material alterations must be

-approved by the Crown Solicitor (Treasurer's
+approved by the Crown Solicitor (Treasurer's Instruction 1109).

-any special conditions of tender or contract that are required.
+of tender or contract that are required.

 The inclusion of certain clauses in the Conditions of Tender and/or

 the Contract are mandatory.
 Information on these is set out in the

 The Conditions of Tender must include information on any conditions